HCL-TECH-SOFTWARE/connections-automation/documentation/howtos/connections_upgrade_from_6.5CR1_to_7.0.md

 The easiest and most straight forward way to set up any end-to-end HCL Connections installation is to simply:

 * Set up your inventory file the way you want (we will use [this example file for setting up 6.5CR1- inventory.ini](https://github.com/HCL-TECH-SOFTWARE/connections-automation/blob/main/environments/examples/cnx6/db2/inventory.ini) and [group_vars](https://github.com/HCL-TECH-SOFTWARE/connections-automation/blob/main/environments/examples/cnx6/db2/group_vars/all.yml))
-* Use CentOS 7 Or RHEL 8.5 (the later CentOS 7 Or RHEL 8.5 the better)
+* Use AlmaLinux 9 Or RHEL 9 (the later the better)

 ...and simply run your playbook with